 For the filling, I used the Pioneer Woman's recipe for Blueberry Pie.
 Everything she does is amazing.

 I should mention that I don't usually like pie.
 Weird, right?
 But I just can't get onboard with the syrupy thickness of the canned fruit pie filling that everyone seems to use.
-Boyfriend is not a fan, either.

 It did not maintain its structural integrity upon being sliced, but with fresh blueberries I think that might have been asking too much, and it made for a really delicious pile of blueberry goo.
-We happened to have some butter pecan ice cream in the fridge which was just perfect on top.
+I happened to have some butter pecan ice cream in the fridge which was just perfect on top.

 So, I can now add pie making to my repertoire of awesome skills.